EtienneLamoureux/TQVaultAE/GITHUB_ACTIONS_BUILD_TEST.md

 **Version Bump on Master Branch:**
 - On your fork, when you push `version-info.json` to `master`, `auto-version.yml` will:
   1. Read version from `version-info.json`
-  2. Sync version to all project files
+  2. Sync version to `Directory.Build.props` (centralized for all projects)
   3. Create a git tag (e.g., `4.5.0`)
   4. Push the changes back to your fork
   5. Create a GitHub Release on your fork with ZIP archives